 Additional research recommended by the Commission confirmed that there is no uniform, nationwide approach to a non-biological parent's inheritance from a child in the absence of a will.
-Further, recent legislation in this area of law indicates that the Legislature is aware of this issue and has elected not to modify the current law.
-Staff recommends that the Commission conclude its work in this area absent further developments or a legislative request for additional work.
+Further, recent legislation concerning this area of law indicates that the Legislature is aware of this issue and has elected not to modify the current law.
+Based on this, the Commission will discontinue further work in this area absent a legislative request for additional work on this subject matter.